-Stirling Range National Park Weekend Getaway
+Stirling Range National Park Travel Guide

 Stirling Range National Park is a beautiful destination in Western Australia.
 As its name suggests, this nature reserve shelters the picturesque slopes of the Stirling Range.
 Situated in the heart of the pastoral lands and wilderness of Western Australia’s Great Southern region, Stirling Range National Park is a magnificent place for activities in the great outdoors.
 Walk along the isolated tracks of Stirling Range to be amazed by panoramic views of tall mountains and green forests.
 During the evenings, you may gaze at a fiery sunset that paints the entire area with hues of red, pink, and orange.
 The tracks of Stirling Range National Park can be quite rugged after periods of rainfall, so you should come prepared with trusty bushwalking shoes, food, and water.
 Since Stirling Range National Park is a protected area, you should not remove plants or rocks.

 Things to see and do in Stirling Range National Park

 Enjoy an overnight adventure in Stirling Range National Park by camping at Stirling Range Retreat or Mt.
 Trio Bush.
 You will earn a true wilderness experience when you listen to the sounds of rustling leaves as nocturnal creatures explore your campsite.
 Camping in a peaceful natural area will release the stress from your mind, so be sure to leave your electronics at home.
 You can sleep in a tent, or you may rest under the black night sky.
 Since Stirling Range National Park is in a remote area of Western Australia, the night sky is not hidden by urban light pollution.

 This nature reserve is listed as an important bird area by BirdLife International.
 If you tread carefully as you explore the forests of the Stirling Range, you can spot cockatoos and whipbirds.
 Be prepared to encounter rare birds that can only be found in protected locations.